Satabdi08/Number_Guess/README.md

 # Number_Guess

-A game of guessing numbers using python libraray Tkinter.
+A game of guessing numbers using python library Tkinter.